Mushroom Records: A&E Records

 With the reorganisation into Festival Mushroom Records, a number of international operations and joint ventures were either shut down or sold.
 In the United Kingdom, the British arm of the company (including Infectious and Perfecto Records) was reorganised as A&E Records and sold on to the Warner Music Group when Korda Marshall took a position within that company.

 Mushroom Records artists

-Below are all the artists that were on the now non-existent label.
+Below are all the artists that were on the label.